 Snowmass Village offers small-town resort life at its best.
-Located less than 10 miles from Aspen, Colorado, the city features its own mountain culture, plenty of skiing, family-friendly events and more.
-For those who’ve never been – or maybe it’s been awhile – we rounded up important information travelers need.
-Read on to get Snowmass Village travel tips and know what to expect.
+Located less than 10 miles from Aspen, Colorado, the city features its own mountain culture, plenty of skiing, family-friendly events and more activities.
+For those who’ve never been – or maybe it’s been awhile – here is important information travelers need.
+Check out these Snowmass Village travel tips and know what to expect.

 Getting Here: Flying and Driving to Snowmass Village

-Packing tip: Local experts recommend leaving equipment and skis at home and renting equipment in Snowmass.
-Guests do want to pack plenty of seasonal apparel, sun protection, comfortable shoes and prepare for elevation changes.
+Packing tip: Local experts recommend leaving equipment and skis at home and rent equipment in Snowmass.
+Guests do want to pack seasonal apparel, sun protection, comfortable shoes and prepare for elevation changes.

 Rental Accommodations in Snowmass Village

-Snowmass Village is a perfect destination to book a vacation rental, as it houses a number of complexes with cozy homes waiting for guests.
+Snowmass Village is a perfect destination to book a vacation rental, as it houses a number of complexes with cozy homes.
 Many Snowmass vacation rentals are located near ski lifts and activities, providing guests easy access to outdoor adventures.
-Many rental homes and condos offer ski-in/ski-out access, hot tubs, full kitchens, fireplaces, free Wi-Fi and more.
-View our Snowmass vacation rentals.
+Additionally, many rental homes and condos offer ski-in/ski-out access, hot tubs, full kitchens, fireplaces, free Wi-Fi and more.
+View Snowmass vacation rentals.

 Getting Around the Village

 Once guests arrive, they have several transportation options in Snowmass Village, including public buses, limos, vans and trains.
-The area offers free shuttle service to most places within the village, and public buses make several stops throughout the day.
-In addition, Roaring Fork Transit Agency provides free and fare buses, free shuttles and free skier shuttles, and operates year-round for added convenience.
+The area offers free shuttle service to most places within the village, and public buses stop throughout the day.
+In addition, Roaring Fork Transit Agency provides free and fare buses, free shuttles, and free skier shuttles, and operates year-round for added convenience.

-Walking tip: Most find Snowmass pedestrian-friendly, so plan activities and find a rental nearby a lift so the family can go car-free.
+Walking tip: Most find Snowmass pedestrian-friendly.
+Plan activities in advance and stay near a lift, so the family can go car-free.

 Where to Park